 My Observations:

-If you’ve decided on Dolce Gusto, and you’re looking for a low cost manual machine but you want to be able to make more coffees before refilling the tank, then the Infinissima is one to look at.
+If you’ve decided on Dolce Gusto, and you’re looking for a budget-friendly manual machine with a larger water capacity, then the Infinissima is worth considering.

-In terms of size, it’s nine cm taller than the Piccolo XS, one cm wider, and one cm deeper – nevertheless the main difference is the 1.2L water tank vs 0.8L.
+In terms of size, it’s nine cm taller than the Piccolo XS, one cm wider, and one cm deeper – but the main difference is the 1.2L water tank compared to 0.8L.

-Nevertheless I digress, the point is that this machine has a bigger water tank, at 1.2L vs 0.8L – and although it’s hardly the Hoover dam, it’s the greatest capacity water tank you’ll find from a Dolce Gusto pod coffee machine, as far as I’m aware – so you’ll get as lots of coffees from a single tank with this as you would with any of the other options, some of which are quite a little bit more cash.
+But to get back on track, the point is that this machine has a 1.2L water tank, which is the largest capacity you’ll find in a Dolce Gusto pod coffee machine, as far as I’m aware.
+This means you can brew more coffees from a single tank compared to other models, some of which are significantly more expensive.

-As a little side note, there was a model known as the Melody 3, which did have a 1.3L water tank, nevertheless it looks like this model is no longer in production.
-There was also the Eclipse range which included a machine with a 1.5L water tank, however it looks like these are out of production now too.
+As a side note, there was a model called the Melody 3, which had a 1.3L water tank, but it seems this model is no longer in production.
+The Eclipse range also included a machine with a 1.5L water tank, but these appear to be out of production as well.

-In addition to the slightly bigger water tank, the Infinissima features a drip tray on a riser, instead of one that you have to clip and unclip in order to accommodate different sized cups for different sized drinks.
+In addition to the slightly larger water tank, the Infinissima features a drip tray on a riser, eliminating the need to clip and unclip it to accommodate different cup sizes for various drinks.

 Nespresso Vertuo

-See what James Hoffman has to say about the newer Vertuo machines from Nespresso.
+For an expert opinion, consider what James Hoffmann has to say about the newer Vertuo machines from Nespresso.

 Check Price - Amazon UK